samergain/CodeRefactor/README.md

 * [SERP snippet generator](https://serpsim.com/)

 ## What's Next?
-The side bar needs some work with the text/background contrast ratio (see screenshot below) as it's a little below the standards.
+* The side bar needs some work with the text/background contrast ratio (see screenshot below) as it's a little below the standards.
 Additional instructions added as comments in code.
 ![Contrast](contrast.png)

+* Make it compatible with old browsers (IE.6/7/8 and others)